All Episodes

 This is like where you've got a really bad double act.

-Like John Brennan keeps trying to feed Director Clapper, the director of National Intelligence of the United States of America.
+Like John Brennan keeps trying to feed Director Clapper, the Director of National Intelligence of the United States of America.

 Watch this.

-If you get a chance to see this uh video on the internet or on the TV, have a look at it.
+If you get a chance to see this video on the internet or on the TV, have a look at it.

 This guy, this was the biggest terrorism story of the week.

-And when John Brennan jumps in to feed the guy, uh feed the guy the info, he still doesn't have a clue what she's referring to.
+And when John Brennan jumps in to feed the guy, feed the guy the info, he still doesn't have a clue what she's referring to.

 This is the bureaucratization of intelligence and national security.

-We've massively expanded the intelligence bureaucracy since 911.
+We've massively expanded the intelligence bureaucracy since 9-11.

 And the guy at the top of the pyramid, the director of national intelligence, James R. Clapper, has no clue about the biggest terrorism story of the week.

-That the bureaucratization of national security, it will again, they'll have all these systems, they'll have put the bureaucra uh bureaucracy in place, they'll have put the bureaucratic systems in place, and when the terrorists smash their way through it and kill a whole big bunch of people, it'll take the brain-dead bureaucracy by surprise as usual.
+And when the terrorists smash their way through it and kill a whole big bunch of people, it'll take the brain-dead bureaucracy by surprise as usual.

-Uh the bureaucratized in the end, the bureaucratization of the United States is a bigger existential threat than terrorism.
+In the end, the bureaucratization of the United States is a bigger existential threat than terrorism.

 You can see that.

-Uh this is this is the absurdity.
+This is the absurdity.

-We have erected a huge bureaucratic apparatus of security theater, and yet the director of national intelligence of the United States of America does not know the biggest terrorism story uh of the week.
+We have erected a huge bureaucratic apparatus of security theater, and yet the director of national intelligence of the United States of America does not know the biggest terrorism story of the week.

 And he flew in.

-So because of that, if you're in Columbus, Ohio and you're going on a business trip, you've got to have a TSA agent poking around uh you've got to feel the firm grip of uh the national security state on your genitalia because some guy boarded the plane uh whose father had already reported him to the CIA.
+You've got to feel the firm grip of the national security state on your genitalia because some guy boarded the plane whose father had already reported him to the CIA.

 His father had reported him to the CIA.